sourmash-bio/sourmash/doc/command-line.md

   - `below_threshold` - this query was classified at the specified rank, but the query fraction matched was below the containment threshold

-Here is the `summary` output from classifying this mixed-strain Shewanella query to species level:
+Here is the `csv_summary` output from classifying this mixed-strain Shewanella query to species level:

 ```